hypha-mirror/secure-ephemeral-messaging-channel/README.md

 ## Spec

-[A spec](spec.md) based on Dep-0000 is available.
-This has not been submitted anywhere yet.
+[A spec](spec.md) based on [Dep-0000](https://github.com/beakerbrowser/dat-ephemeral-ext-msg/blob/master/spec.md) is available.
+The spec has not been submitted to the Dat working group yet.

 ## Usage